maikherbig/AIDeveloper/Comparison of augmentation methods/README.md

 For me it was actually rather surprising, that a simple linear transformation
 of the brightness of the image and (especially) adding random noise can take
 quite a while.
-Define some parameters and a function (required for imgaug):
+Define some parameters and the imgaug augmentation function:
 <pre><code>add_lower = -50
 add_upper = 50
 mult_lower = 0.8